 British painter and critic Roger Fry first coined the term Post-Impressionism in his controversial exhibition, Manet and the Post Impressionists, at Grafton Galleries, London in 1910.
 The show was an attempt to unify an informal group of artists working predominantly in Paris in the giant shadow of Impressionism, who were influenced by their predecessors, yet determined to advance.
 As such, Post-Impressionism was never a specific movement with clearly defined goals or members; instead, it has become a catch-all term covering the diversity of styles that evolved in the late 1800s.

-When the last Impressionist show was staged in 1886, many of the next generation’s artists were already seeking an art with deeper meaning and more solid form, in contrast with the outwardly focussed and ephemeral nature of Impressionism.
 In his exhibition catalogue Fry wrote, ‘The Post-Impressionists consider the Impressionists too naturalistic'.
+As early as 1886, the date of the last Impressionist exhibition, many of the next generation’s artists were seeking an art with deeper meaning and more solid form, in contrast with the outwardly focussed and ephemeral nature of Impressionism.

 Seurat and Cézanne